Smokey Grill BBQ

 The Best Seasoning for Smoked Chicken Breast:

 Feel free to change the seasoning.
 Want the earthiness of the dish?
 Add cumin.
-And don’t have a fear of cinnamon!
+And although many people don’t think about it, don’t have a fear of cinnamon!
+It can add a spicy sweetness to the dish.
 Also, ground cloves are another interesting addition added to Mexican seasoning blends.
-The sliced smoked chicken breast recipe called for olive oil to aid in distributing the rub evenly.
+This sliced smoked chicken breast recipe calls for olive oil to aid in distributing the rub evenly.

 How Long Should I Smoke Chicken Breast?

-Avoiding the use of a good thermometer is the #1 cause of raw and uncooked chicken skin.
+Avoiding the use of a good thermometer is the #1 cause of raw and uncooked chicken.
 Invest in a good-quality meat thermometer that will assist in keeping track of the temperature of your meat for any smoking session.
-The whole process typically takes at least 30 to 30 minutes depending on the kind of cigar you use.

-Always watch out for a chicken in the grill.
+Always keep an eye on chicken in the smoker.
 Place the chicken breasts back into their original positions after the internal temperature is reached 160 degrees F (keep the meat thermometer on the thinner portion of the meat.)
-It takes about 1 hour to complete it.
+It takes about 1 hour to complete smoking chicken breasts.

 Smoked Chicken Breast FAQ: